Strengthening Conservation Management and Leadership

 Preparing Future Leaders

 Of course, we also need leaders to carry this work forward.
-That’s why we provide promising young conservationists with internships and fellowships to gain the skills and confidence for successful careers in conservation.
-Our interns and fellows gain practical knowledge and hands-on training in all aspects of marine conservation, as they work side-by-side with conservation professionals, local community partners, non-profits, and government agencies.
+That’s why we provide promising young conservationists with internships and fellowships where they can acquire practical knowledge through hands-on training for successful careers in conservation.
+Our fellows gain valuable experience in all aspects of marine conservation and build important relationships as they work side-by-side with conservation professionals and local community partners.

 By supporting these leaders and working together to blend traditional practices with the latest science for effective coastal management, we are building the momentum required to restore abundance to Hawaiʻi's reefs and fisheries so they can support healthy, prosperous communities long into the future.